API Compatibility Policy¶

 Any newly added API can be marked as experimental.
 Any API that is not experimental is called stable in this document.

-Undocumented behaviors are not considered as APIs.
-So they are not experimental nor stable.
-The treatment of undocumented behaviors are descibed in Undocumented behaviors section.
+Undocumented behaviors are not considered as APIs, so they can be changed at any time (even in a revision update).
+The treatment of undocumented behaviors are described in Undocumented behaviors section.

 When users use experimental APIs for the first time, warnings are raised once for each experimental API, unless users explicitly disable the emission of the warnings in advance.